monodesire/finest_vim_utility_functions/README.md

 ## Description of functions

+In general, more detailed information is availble in the actual functions.vim file.
+What is presented here is just a brief description of each function.

 ### FindHeaderFile()
 For C programmers.
-Searches recursively (starting from the current working directory) for a header file (.h) of the active buffer (which is presumably a .c file).
+Searches recursively for a header file (.h) of the active buffer (which is presumably a .c file).
 If found, the header file will be opened in a new split window.

-If multiple header files are found, a list will be presented with all of them and the user will be able to select which one to open.
+### PerlGrep()
+Function that greps in files for a pattern using the Perl regular expression style.
+The result of the grep ends up in quickfix.